Villiger 39 St Josephs University

 I will evaluate official evidence challenges.
 People really should do this more.

-I default to reasonability for theory debates (if you run theory on novices and they mention reasonability, it is terminal defense).
+Theory- Frivolous theory is boring and annoying but I'll evaluate it.
+I default to reasonability.
+This is to prevent extremely frivolous theory.
 On T, I default to competing interpretations.
 When making topicality arguments, debaters need standards or net benefits for their interpretation.
 T and theory should be in shell format because it makes arguing and evaluating it much easier for everyone.
 Theory and T also need implications.
-I default to drop the arg.
+I default to drop the arg for theory and drop the team for T.

 I will adjudicate a TKO if someone decides to go for it.
 If you believe at any point in the debate that you've won beyond a reasonable doubt (dropped terminal d overview, dropped prereq case arg, theory, k, irreparable strategic error), you can stop the round and ask me to evaluate it.
 If you are right, you win with 30s; if you are wrong, you lose with 28s.
 Many rounds I've judged were over in first summary.
 It's usually very obvious if you are able to call a TKO.

-You can request my flow after the round but by doing so you are releasing me of any liability regarding what's written on it.
+You can request my flow after the round.
+By doing so, you are releasing me of any liability regarding what's written on it.

 If you convince me to change my paradigm after judging you, I will give you 30 speaks.

-I won't be annoyed if you postround me, but I will probably complain about it to other people.
+I won't be annoyed if you postround me, but I will probably complain about it to other people if you say something funny.

 Check out some of my debate experience on https://www.facebook.com/leekedludes/?fref=ts